triton-inference-server/server/docs/llm_features/speculative_decoding_by_backend_type.rst

 ..
 OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

 ####
-Speculative Decoding by backend
+Speculative Decoding
 ####

-.. include:: <../tutorials/Feature_Guide/Speculative_Decoding/README.md>
+.. include:: speculative_decoding.rst

 .. toctree::
    :maxdepth: 1